-The purpose of Coordinated Entry for All (CEA) is to ensure that all households experiencing homelessness have equitable access to housing resource connections to resolve their housing crisis.
+The purpose of Coordinated Entry for All (CEA) is to ensure that people experiencing homelessness have equitable access to housing resource connections to resolve their housing crisis.

 Regional Access Points (RAPs) are an entry point to CEA.

-These entry points are resource centers where households experiencing homelessness can get help finding housing and other resources.
+These entry points are resource centers where people experiencing homelessness can get help finding housing and other resources.
 Individuals and families experiencing homelessness may call ahead to schedule an appointment.

 To schedule an appointment for a CEA Housing Triage Tool, households must contact a Regional Access Point directly.